Steve Connor

 Steve Connor (born October 5, 1961) is an author, speaker, leadership coach, and former NFL football player.
-He is the founder of Sports Outreach International, and has worked with athletes and sports organizations on every continent except Antarctica.
-His books have been distributed worldwide.
+He is the founder of Sports Outreach International.

 Sports Outreach International

 Founded by Steve Connor in 1996, Sports Outreach International is devoted to developing leadership and fraternity through the avenues of sports and competition.
 They work with youth and sports organizations in countries across the globe.
 Sports Outreach International is associated with several different sports ministry organizations, including Intersports, Fellowship of Christian Athletes, Athletes in Action and Christians in Sport.
 While living in England and Scotland (1990–2004) Connor helped pioneer youth sports ministries helping establish Christian sports camps (SportsPlus) in England, Scotland, Wales and Ireland.

 Connor has given lectures at many institutions, including Oxford University, Sandhurst Military Academy, Eton College and Joe Gibbs Racing.

 Connor has published eleven books, including A Sporting Guide to Eternity (2004), which reached Thomas Wesley best-seller status and was short-listed for “Harvest” Christian book of the year in 2004.
 Connor designed a copyright free Coaching Character Curriculum that has been adapted for use in Africa, as well as by coaches, youth workers and organizations in Europe, Asia, Australia, North America, and South America.